bwhitman/onsen/docs/index.md

 Let's now use that 4 mutli-colored wire to make a cable between the display and the **MCU**.

 Hold the display facing you, with the 5 buttons (arrow + select) facing on the bottom left.
-Count the pins on the bottom from the left and wire them like so.
+Count the pins on the bottom from the left and plug them into the mutli-colored wire:

  1. Don't connect
  2. Don't connect